FAIRmat-NFDI/AreaC-DOC-workflows/docs/tutorial.md

 ```
 Here "Input structure" refers to the _input_ material on which the calculation is performed, "DFT", "TB" and "DMFT" each of the _tasks_ of our calculation, and "Output calculation" the _output_ calculation of each of the final DMFT tasks.

 Each task is then parsed into what we call a _SinglePoint_ entry in NOMAD.
-Our goal is then to set up a custom workflow in which we:
+Our goal is then to set up the following workflows:

+1. An example for a `SinglePoint` workflow using the `pressure1` subfolder data.
+This file can be ignored for later steps in the Tutorial.
-1. Define an extra workflow entry for each pressure P<sub>i=1,2</sub> grouping all SinglePoint "DFT", "TB", "DMFT at T<sub>1</sub>", and "DMFT at T<sub>2</sub>" tasks.
+1. A workflow entry for each pressure P<sub>i=1,2</sub> grouping all `SinglePoint` "DFT", "TB", "DMFT at T<sub>1</sub>", and "DMFT at T<sub>2</sub>" tasks.
-2. Define an extra workflow entry grouping all pressure and all temperature calculations.
+2. An extra workflow entry grouping all pressure and all temperature calculations.

-## SinglePoint as a starting example
+## Starting example: SinglePoint workflow

-NOMAD is able to [recognize certain workflows in an automatic way](#automatic-workflows).
-As an example, we will see here the minimal workflow defined by NOMAD, the `SinglePoint` workflow.
+NOMAD is able to [recognize certain workflows in an automatic way](#automatic-workflows), such as the `SinglePoint` case mentioned above.
+In any case, we will use this as a minimal example to showcase how to the use workflows in NOMAD.
 ```mermaid
 graph LR;
     subgraph SinglePoint